Song dynasty: Southern Song, 1127–1279

 Southern Song in 1142.
 The western and southern borders remain unchanged from the previous map.
 However, the north of the Qinling Huaihe Line was under the control of the Jin dynasty.
 The Xia dynasty's territory generally remained unchanged.
 In the southwest, the Song dynasty bordered a territory about a sixth its size, the Dali dynasty.

 Although weakened and pushed south beyond the Huai River, the Southern Song found new ways to bolster its strong economy and defend itself against the Jin dynasty.
 The government sponsored massive shipbuilding and harbor improvement projects, and the construction of beacons and seaport warehouses to support maritime trade abroad, including at the major international seaports, such as Quanzhou, Guangzhou, and Xiamen, that were sustaining China's commerce.
-There were able military officers such as Yue Fei and Han Shizhong.

 To protect and support the multitude of ships sailing into the East China Sea and Yellow Sea (to Korea and Japan), Southeast Asia, the Indian Ocean, and the Red Sea, it was necessary to establish an official standing navy.
 The Song dynasty therefore established China's first permanent navy in 1132, with a headquarters at Dinghai.
 With a permanent navy, the Song were prepared to face the naval forces of the Jin on the Yangtze River in 1161, in the Battle of Tangdao and the Battle of Caishi.
 During these battles the Song navy employed swift paddle wheel-driven naval vessels armed with traction trebuchet catapults aboard the decks that launched gunpowder bombs.
 Although the Jin forces commanded by Wanyan Liang (the Prince of Hailing) boasted 70,000 men on 600 warships, and the Song forces only 3,000 men on 120 warships, the Song dynasty forces were victorious in both battles due to the destructive power of the bombs and the rapid assaults by paddlewheel ships.
 The strength of the navy was heavily emphasized following these victories.
 A century after the navy was founded it had grown in size to 52,000 fighting marines.